Called in 2012

 Matthew regularly prosecutes and defends in the Crown Court, and has conducted trials in cases involving a wide range of criminal offences including regulatory matters.
 His defence practice increasingly focuses on serious crime in both the Crown Court and the Court Martial (see below).
 His experience in civil practice also makes him an ideal choice for proceeds of crime and fraud matters.

 R v B (Canterbury Crown Court) Prosecuted a dangerous dogs case where a dog had been used as a weapon whilst dangerously under control.

 R v H (Gloucester Crown Court) Successfully defended a man charged with GBH.

 Matthew regularly defends in the Court Martial and accepts instructions both in the UK and further afield.
-Building on his years working with the Association of Military Court Advocates and now as a member of the Service Court Rules Review Committee and Better Case Management (Court Martial) working group he is extremely well versed in the field.
+Building on his work with the Association of Military Court Advocates he is extremely well versed in the field.
 He also advises those facing AGAI67 action and summary dealing.
 He is always happy to provide pre-charge advice.

 R v D Successfully defended a soldier accused of abusing recruits under his command.

 R v H Successfully defended a soldier in a case where service injuries had led to memory loss of the incident concerned.